De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Experiments

-Furthermore, we evaluate the generalization capabilities of our ESP-MedSAM architecture on unseen target domains, which is provided in Table \ref{tab:2}.
+Furthermore, we evaluate the generalization capabilities of our De-LightSAM architecture on unseen target domains, which is provided in Table \ref{tab:2}.
 Within task-specific architectures, the large-capacity TransUNet \cite{chen2024transunet} and multi-task learning MADGNet \cite{nam2024modality} show better performance than nnUNet \cite{isensee2021nnu}.
 On the contrary, our method achieves overwhelming performance on all unseen domains with a significant rise of 1.74\%, 8.13\%, 12.80\%, 21.64\%, 16.71\% and 4.92\% over MADGNet on the Dice metric.
-Compared to the lightweight SAMs, the proposed ESP-MedSAM tackle the challenge of segmentation mask generations in retinal vessels, ultrasound cancer and microscopic nuclei segmentation tasks, improving the Dice score by more than 50\%.
-Remarkably, our ESP-MedSAM framework illustrates a lower HD distance, which provides a more precise localization for segmentation targets.
-Overall, these results demonstrate the superior generalization capabilities of the proposed ESP-MedSAM on unseen domains of different medical modalities while eliminating the demand for manual prompts.
+Compared to the lightweight SAMs, the proposed De-LightSAM tackles the challenge of segmentation mask generations in retinal vessels, ultrasound cancer and microscopic nuclei segmentation tasks, improving the Dice score by more than 50\%.
+Remarkably, our De-LightSAM framework illustrates a lower HD distance, which provides a more precise localization for segmentation targets.
+Furthermore, we present the computation costs of each framework in Table \ref{tab:3}.
+In high-resolution medical image segmentation tasks, we observe that traditional task-specific architectures demonstrate acceptable inference speed but higher model complexity.
+The recent lightweight SAMs suffer from slow inference speed and high latency in the automatic mask generation mode due to the inefficient sliding window algorithm.
+In contrast, our De-LightSAM displays remarkable complexity-speed trade-offs.
+Overall, these results demonstrate the superior generalization capabilities of our proposed De-LightSAM framework on unseen domains across different medical imaging modalities with high computation efficiency.